markberridge/aws-poc/kinesis-tutorial-notes.md

 --------
 StockTradeStreamUser

-Access Key ID: `AKIAJRMDLWSJEX6EMP4A`

-Secret Access Key: `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`

-also see ~/.aws/credentials
+for Access Key ID and Secret Access Key see ~/.aws/credentials